givingjar/blog.givingjar.org/_posts/2016-06-08-charity-spotlight-joshuas-place.md

 Over the years, education and care have improved.
 Andy is now one of many people with a genetic or developmental disability who will eventually need a home when his parents are no longer able to care for him.
 Bob and Shirley realized this and started to explore options.
 Many of them weren't quite right for Andy.
 Traditional institutions were too far from work.
 "Mom and Pop" care did not seem sustainable &mdash;what if one or both of his new caretakers became unable to look after their son?

-Bob and Shirley decided to create their own nonprofit that would provide longterm care for Andy and others in his situation.
+Bob and Shirley decided to create their own nonprofit that would provide long-term care for Andy and others in his situation.
 Joshua's Place would be a home for adults with mild developmental disabilities where independence could be encouraged, but care would always be available.

 ## Big Wins